-In this Plus500 review we discuss all the relevant points needed to decide if Plus500 is an appropriate platform for you to use.
-It is important to state from the start that CFD’s are the only products that Plus500 offer.
-Plus500 are not authorized to provide binary options and therefore if you wish to trade in binary options Plus500 is not the platform for you.
+In this Plus500 review we discuss all the relevant points needed to decide if they are an appropriate platform for you to use.
+It is important to state from the start that CFD‘s are the only products that Plus500 offer.
+They are not authorized to provide binary options and therefore if you wish to trade in binary options they are not the brokers for you.

 But what is interesting, are the actions they have taken and the achievements Plus500 Ltd have had over the past few years.
 In 2013 they introduced the first Bitcoin CFD in the world.
 In February 2014 they reach a market value in the AIM section of the LSE of $1,000,000,000 (1 Billion US Dollars).

 Plus500 is regulated, in a number of major countries and with major financial authorities.
 Here is the list of the organizations they are regulated by.